Quuxplusone/hexx/WALKTHRU.md

 - Serpent Amulet (increases STR by 5 when worn)
 - Night Amulet (increases DEX by 5 when worn)
 - Dragon Amulet (increases CON by 5 when worn)
+- Moon Amulet (decreases AC by 5 when worn)

 Walkthrough